-During 2011-2012, the average number of whole-time equivalent persons employed by the DMO was 117, of which 84 were permanent civil servants and 33 were interim staff either employed via a recruitment agency or on a fixed term contract basis.
+During 2012-2013, the DMO employed an average of 120 whole-time equivalent staff, of which 87 were permanent civil servants and 33 were short-term contract staff.

-The DMO was re-accredited as an "Investor in People" in November 2011 and continues to work towards maintaining this status.
+The DMO was re-accredited as an "Investor in People" in November 2011 and continues to work to maintain this status.